Skip to main content

 How Atlanta Differs

-• Better value proposition across price points
+• Better value on single-family homes and luxury homes across all price points in metro Atlanta

 • More traditional architecture plus new contemporary options

-• Larger lots are standard, even in desirable areas
+• Larger lots are standard, even in desirable areas with homes for sale

-• More balanced market conditions
+• More balanced market conditions for buyers

 • Sun and outdoor living central to home design